AkaCoder404/AkaCoder404.github.io-old/index.md

 has_more_link: true
 more_link_text: Keep reading
 seo:
-  title: Stackbit Fjord Theme
+  title: Akashi's Blog
-  description: The preview of the Fjord theme
+  description: a personal website in the making
   extra:
     - name: 'og:type'
       value: website